Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 ## Project Goals

 ### **What is MoneyTree for?**
-* This site is a list of tested companies that pay you in sharing your experiences, eating in a restaurant, shopping online or on store, testing new products, watching movies etc.
+* This site is a list of tested companies that pay you in sharing your experiences, eating in a restaurants, shopping online or in stores, testing new products, watching movies etc.

 ### **Who can join?**
-* Anybody who wants to earn some pocket money especially to those who don't have much chances in gaining mainstream employment for whatever reasons, as long as you have a laptop, mobile phone and an internet access.
+* Anybody who wants to earn some pocket money especially to those who don't have much chances in gaining mainstream employment for whatever reason, as long as you have a laptop, mobile phone and an internet access.

 ### **How can you join?**
 *We dedicate this site to experiment on websites offering this kind of service so you you can join them without wasting your time and just enjoy what they offer.